Nat15005/Nat15005-AREP-SECURE-APP-DESIGN/README.md

 ![image](https://github.com/user-attachments/assets/04358f66-6b33-43b5-993c-f29593e5460b)

-1. *Frontend:* Built with HTML, CSS, and JavaScript.
-It provides a user-friendly interface for interacting with the property management system. 🌐

-2. *Backend:* Implemented with Spring Boot, it exposes RESTful APIs for CRUD operations on properties.
-The backend handles all the business logic and communicates with the database. 🛠️
+1. *Frontend(Apache)🌐*

+   - Hosts the HTML+JavaScript client.
+   - Serves static files over HTTPS using Let’s Encrypt certificates.
+   - Communicates with the backend via secure REST API calls.

+2. *Backend (Spring)🛠️*

+   - Provides RESTful API endpoints for user authentication and CRUD operations.
+   - Uses TLS to secure communication with the frontend.
+   - Stores user passwords as hashes in the database.

+3. *Database🗃️*

-3. *Database:* MySQL is used to store property data.
-The database is accessed via JPA/Hibernate in the backend, ensuring seamless data persistence and retrieval. 🗃️
+   - MySQL is used to store property data.
+The database is accessed via JPA/Hibernate in the backend, ensuring seamless data persistence and retrieval.

-### Deployment on AWS EC2 Instances ☁️
+4. *AWS EC2 Instances☁️*

-The system is deployed on two separate EC2 instances for better performance and security:
+   - Frontend and backend are deployed on separate EC2 instances.

-- *EC2 Instance 1:* Hosts the Frontend and Backend (Spring Boot application).
-This instance runs the web application and handles user requests. 🖥️

-   - The frontend sends HTTP requests (GET, POST, PUT, DELETE) to the backend.

-   - The backend processes these requests and interacts with the database.

-- *EC2 Instance 2:* Hosts the MySQL Database.
-This instance is dedicated to storing and managing property data. 🗄️

-   - The backend communicates with the database via JDBC to perform CRUD operations.

-   - The database stores and retrieves property data as requested by the backend.
+   - Security Groups are configured to restrict access to authorized traffic only.

 ### Interaction Flow 🔄
-Frontend → Backend: The frontend sends HTTP requests (GET, POST, PUT, DELETE) to the backend. 📤
+Frontend → Backend: The frontend sends HTTPS requests (GET, POST, PUT, DELETE) to the backend. 📤

 Backend → Database: The backend processes the requests, performs the necessary operations, and interacts with the MySQL database. 🛠️